OpenMOOC/moocng/docs/source/configuration.rst

       </CORSRule>
   </CORSConfiguration>

-And your settings must define your account data, your bucket, the expire time of upload permissions and the bucket base url.
+And your settings must define your account data, your bucket and the expire time of upload permissions.

 .. code-block:: python